mgrossmann/libmyrtx/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue first to discuss changes before creating a pull request.
+See [TODO.md](TODO.md) for the current task list and roadmap.